-The EOF decreased to € 5,716 million at year-end 2021 (2020: € 6,166 million).
-The contribution of the organic capital creation, higher equity markets and interest and spread developments were offset by a lower VA, the UFR reduction, the impact of higher inflation, and dividend upstreams to a.s.r. group.
+The EOF decreased to \leqslant 4,015 million at year-end 2022 (2021: \leqslant 5,716 million).
+The contribution of the organic capital creation and higher VA were offset by the impact of higher interest rates and widening of credit spreads, the UFR reduction, and dividend upstreams to a.s.r. group.

-Full details on the capital management of a.s.r. life can be found in chapter E Capital Management (page 74).
+Full details on the capital management of a.s.r. life can be found in chapter E Capital Management (page 66).